Engage students in STEM teaching and learning as they investigate the variables that cause leaves to change color with PLT’s Signs of Fall.

 Engineering can be used to investigate a green leaf’s future color change.
 Collect green leaves, shred them into tiny pieces, and place them in a mason jar.
 Cover the leaves with rubbing alcohol, and insert a cut strip of coffee filter into the jar.
 See what happens overnight!
 Try different versions of this experiment—for example, what happens if you do the experiment again with leaves that have already turned color?
 What happens if you use leaves from different tree species?

 Math can be used to analyze tree leaf data.
 Take students outdoors to collect fallen leaves of many different colors.
 Students can practice measurement by calculating the total length and width of each leaf.
 Are red leaves bigger than yellow leaves?
 Challenge students to compile, analyze, and display the leaf data they collect.
-How many total brown, yellow, green, organize, and read leaves were collected?
+How many total brown, yellow, green and red leaves were collected?
 Have students use different graph types to display this information.
 Depending on the age of your students, you might instruct them to use specific graphs (line, bar, pie) or allow them to self-select.

 - Read our Educator Tips article What Makes Trees So Colorful in the Fall? for more suggestions to help students discover visible and invisible changes in autumn leaves.